 Once it off, we need to create an FTP user or group, to which you provide access to the FTP server.
 Open the Computer Management console.
 In the right menu, select Users or Groups.
 Use the right mouse button to create a new user.

 Add new user.
 Now enter the username and password.
-They must have a password, or they will not be able to connect.
+You must to set a password for your users, or they will not be able to connect to an FTP.
 Now click on Create and your FTP user is already created.

 Now select the newly created site on IIS and click on FTP Authorization Rules.

-Here you will see the default user, the Windows user.
-We need to create another one.
+Here you will see the default Windows FTP user permissions.
+We need to create another rule.
 Right click on the empty space, add allow rule and here select Specified users and then add user you’ve just created (FTPuser).

 Also, select the proper permissions and click OK.